stamourv/recipes/lentils-and-brown-rice.md

 * 1 tbsp olive oil
 * ~3 tsp seasoning (I like Trader Joe's 21 Seasoning Salute)

+## Directions

+* Put everything in the rice cooker.
+Putting rice and lentils last makes it easier to stir things well.
+* Turn the rice cooker on.
+Wait until it's done.
+That's it.

 ## Notes

 * Fills my rice cooker completely.
 More would make a mess.
 You may want